Benign prostatic hyperplasiaEnlarged prostate; BPH

 In addition to prostate cancer, other conditions and factors can cause lower urinary tract symptoms (LUTS) similar to those associated with BPH:

 Structural Abnormalities.Abnormalities in the urinary tract can cause BPH-like symptoms.
-These abnormalities include narrowing of the urethra, weakened bladder, and prostate muscle contractions.
+These abnormalities include narrowing of the urethra and weakened bladder muscle.
 Such conditions can produce obstruction, impair or weaken the detrusor muscle surrounding the bladder, or cause other damage that impacts the urinary tract.

 Prostatitis.Prostatitis is an inflammation of the prostate gland that can be caused by bacterial or nonbacterial factors.
 Symptoms include urgent need to urinate, frequent urination, and the need to urinate at night.
 Pain may occur in the lower back or rectum, or it may develop after ejaculation.

-Overactive Bladder.Overactive bladder (OAB), also known as urge incontinence, is marked by a need to urinate frequently.
+Overactive Bladder.Overactive bladder (OAB) is marked by a need to urinate frequently or urgently.
+In some cases, it may lead to urinary incontinence.
 It most commonly affects women, but can affect men as well.
 It is possible for men to have both OAB and BPH.

 Neurological Conditions.Neurological conditions such as stroke, multiple sclerosis and Parkinson disease can affect the bladder's ability to function normally.